bosunolaide/python-backend-development/working-with-apis/README.md

 # WORKING WITH APIS
-A URL Shortener Service app that demonstrates API functionality using the Django Rest Framework.
+A URL Shortener Service app, which demonstrates API functionality, using the Django Rest Framework.